History of Kenley Jansen in Timeline

 2016: NL Reliever of the Year

-In 2016, Kenley Jansen was named NL Reliever of the Year.
+In 2016, Jansen was named NL Reliever of the Year.

-On January 10, 2017, the Dodgers announced they re-signed Kenley Jansen to a five-year, $80 million contract.
+On January 10, 2017, the Dodgers announced they had re-signed Jansen to a five-year, $80 million contract, securing his place with the team.

 2017: Second NL Reliever of the Year Award

-In 2017, Kenley Jansen joined Team Netherlands in the World Baseball Classic, pitching a scoreless 9th inning against Team Puerto Rico but lost on a walk-off sacrifice fly in the 11th inning.
+In 2017, after initially declining, Kenley Jansen joined Team Netherlands for the World Baseball Classic semi-finals.
+Jansen pitched a scoreless 9th inning against Team Puerto Rico, striking out two, but the Netherlands lost in the 11th inning.

 August 9, 2018: Recurrence of Irregular Heartbeat

-On August 9, 2018, Kenley Jansen suffered a recurrence of his irregular heartbeat before a game in Denver and was placed on the 10-day disabled list.
-He returned after 11 days but experienced side effects from the medication, later switching to aspirin.
+On August 9, 2018, Kenley Jansen suffered a recurrence of his irregular heartbeat before a game in Denver, leading to his placement on the 10-day disabled list.

 November 26, 2018: Heart Ablation Procedure

-On November 26, 2018, Kenley Jansen underwent a 5+1⁄2-hour heart ablation procedure performed by Koonlawee Nademanee to address small veins near the site of his 2012 procedure that had grown and were agitated by dehydration.
+On November 26, 2018, Kenley Jansen underwent a 5+1⁄2-hour heart ablation procedure performed by Koonlawee Nademanee in Los Angeles.
+He then dedicated himself to a healthier diet and reported to spring training 25 pounds lighter.

 2018: Third All-Star Game Selection

-In 2018, Kenley Jansen was chosen for his third straight All-Star game after turning around a shaky April with effective performances in May, June, and July.
+In 2018, Jansen was chosen for his third straight All-Star Game after a strong performance in May, June, and July.

-In the 2018 World Series, Kenley Jansen struggled, blowing two save opportunities as he allowed game-tying home runs to Jackie Bradley Jr. in Game 3 and Steve Pearce in Game 4, as the Dodgers lost the series to the Boston Red Sox in five games.
+In the 2018 World Series, Jansen struggled, blowing two save opportunities by allowing game-tying home runs.
+The Dodgers lost the series to the Boston Red Sox.

-On April 7, 2019, Kenley Jansen recorded a four-out save against the Colorado Rockies at Coors Field in Denver.
+On April 7, 2019, Jansen recorded a four-out save against the Colorado Rockies at Coors Field in Denver, contributing to a Dodgers victory.

 June 15, 2019: Debuted Intentional Balk

-On June 15, 2019, Kenley Jansen debuted the intentional balk in the top of the ninth against the Chicago Cubs, an idea he came up with bench coach Bob Geren to prevent runners from stealing signs.
+On June 15, 2019, Jansen debuted the intentional balk in a game against the Chicago Cubs.
+This strategy was designed to prevent runners on second base from stealing signs.

-In the 2019 NLDS, Kenley Jansen pitched to five batters and did not allow any of them to reach base.
+In the 2019 NLDS, Jansen pitched to five batters and did not allow any of them to reach base, contributing to his team's performance.

 On July 12, 2020, Kenley Jansen reported to summer training camp for the first time after recovering from COVID-19.

-In 2020, Kenley Jansen had a COVID-19 infection, affecting his conditioning.
-He pitched 24.1 innings over 27 games with a 3–1 record, a 3.33 ERA, and 11 saves.
-He led the National League with 24 games finished.
-Jansen also blew his fourth career World Series save in Game 4 of the 2020 World Series against the Tampa Bay Rays, setting a new World Series record.
+In 2020, Kenley Jansen dealt with a COVID-19 infection affecting his conditioning, pitched 24.1 innings over 27 games with a 3-1 record, a 3.33 ERA, and 11 saves, leading the National League with 24 games finished.
+He secured a save in the Wild Card Series and pitched in the NLDS and NLCS.
+In Game 4 of the 2020 World Series, Jansen blew his fourth career World Series save, setting a new World Series record.

-In 2021, Kenley Jansen recorded his 1,000th strikeout on August 25, against Austin Nola of the San Diego Padres.
+On August 25, 2021, Kenley Jansen recorded his 1,000th strikeout in MLB history against Austin Nola.
 He finished the 2021 season with 38 saves, a 2.22 ERA, and 86 strikeouts in 69 innings.
-He also recorded a win in the National League Wild Card Game against the St. Louis Cardinals.
+In the National League Wild Card Game, he earned the win with a scoreless ninth inning.
+He also pitched in the 2021 NLDS and NLCS, recording a save in Game 3 of the NLCS.

 On March 18, 2022, Kenley Jansen signed a one-year, $16 million contract with the Atlanta Braves.

-In June 2022, Kenley Jansen again dealt with an irregular heartbeat.
+In June 2022, Kenley Jansen experienced another episode of an irregular heartbeat.

 On December 13, 2022, Kenley Jansen signed a two-year contract with the Boston Red Sox.